tomdyson/wagalytics/README.md

 If you get CryptoUnavailableError errors, you probably need to `pip install PyOpenSSL` and/or `pip install pycrypto`.
 See [StackOverflow](http://stackoverflow.com/questions/27305867/google-api-access-using-service-account-oauth2client-client-cryptounavailableerr).

+## Developers

+Developers will need to carry out the following steps after cloning wagalytics:

+- Ensure NodeJS & NPM are installed
+- Run `npm install` then `npm run build` in the top level wagalytics directory

+You will need to run `npm run build` anytime the javascript source is updated.

 ### TODO

  - [ ] allow configuration of results